HobbitLong/CMC/README.md

 ![Teaser Image](http://hobbitlong.github.io/CMC/CMC_files/teaser.jpg)

+## Highlight

+**(1) Representation quality as a function of number of contrasted views.**

+Given a view that we want to learn representation from, we find that, the more we use other views to contrast with this view, the better the representation of this view is.

+**(2) Unsupervised v.s.
+Supervised**

+ResNet-101 trained with our **unsupervised** CMC objective surpasses **supervisedly** trained AlexNet on ImageNet classification.
+(60.1% v.s.
+57.3%)

 ## Installation

 This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
 But it should be runnable with recent PyTorch versions >=0.4.0